 - Interrupting patterns of ashkenormativity by naming when we see it- questioning phrases like “Jewish looking” or “a Jewish dance” and Yiddish-centric/Ashkenormative Hebrew- and by having a plurality of traditions represented in our ritual life

-- Interrupting heteronormativity by naming it when we see it- questioning assumptions around Jewish marriage or gender roles- and uplifting queer leadership in our ritual life
+- Interrupting heteronormativity by naming it when we see it- questioning assumptions around Jewish marriage or gender roles- and centering queer leadership in our ritual life

-- Interrupting patriarchy by uplifting the leadership of women and gender-queer staff and participants
+- Interrupting patriarchy by centering the leadership of women and gender-queer staff and participants

 - Teaching classes on privilege, power and oppression